nezaj/beginner-lifts/README.md

 up after work and you have to deal with them.
 I think this is much less likely in the morning.
 Furthermore, when you lift first thing in the morning, you've already accomplished something at the start of the day.
 This is a great feeling.
-As a bonus, you will enjoy endorphins for the rest of the day.
+As a bonus you will enjoy endorphins for the rest of the day.
 It can be tough establishing the morning workout habit at first, but it will be worth it!

 ### Workouts